Table of Contents Show

 The former train station, Livingston Depot Centre, is a museum dedicated to the history of railroads.

 The Yellowstone Gateway Museum, Empire Twin Theatres, Livingston Centre – Art Culture, Russell Chatham’s Gallery, and Pine Creek United Methodist Church are other attractions.

 There is Polson which is the seat of the Lake County and is set on the southern shore of the Flathead Lake, within the boundaries of the Flathead Indian Reservation.

-Around 113m deep, the Flathead lake is the largest natural freshwater lake, west of the Mississippi River.
-A remnant of the ancient, massive glacial dammed lake, Lake Missoula, The Flathead lake attracts tourists worldwide.
+Around 113m deep, Flathead Lake is the largest natural freshwater lake, west of the Mississippi River.
+A remnant of the ancient, massive glacial dammed lake, Lake Missoula, Flathead Lake attracts tourists worldwide.
 Polson currently houses around 5100 people.

 Choteau, the county seat of Teton County, Montana, is known for its Jurassic Period history.
 Millions of years ago, Choteau used to be the breeding ground of dinosaurs.

 Along with a trove of dinosaur treasures, the maiasaura-type fossil can be found on display at the Old Trail Museum.

 On the doorstep of this town, you will also find the Bob Marshall Wilderness Complex with its millions of acres of natural terrain, wildlife, and opportunities for outdoor activities.

 There is Red Lodge, the county seat of Carbon County in Montana.
 At around 2257, the most famous spot in Red Lodge is the beautiful Beartooth Scenic Highway, which induces repetitive visits from tourists.